-As at December 31, 2019, the following were the only material contracts, other than those contracts entered into in the ordinary course of business, which the Company or any of its subsidiaries has entered into within the most recently completed financial year, or before the most recently completed financial year and which were still in effect as of December 31, 2019:
+As at December 31, 2020, the following were the only material contracts, other than those contracts entered into in the ordinary course of business, which the Company or any of its subsidiaries has entered into within the most recently completed financial year, or before the most recently completed financial year and which were still in effect as of December 31, 2020:

-- the Purchase and Sale Agreement with Enbridge referred to under the heading "Development of Our Business

-Developments in 2018"; - the Rights Plan referred to under the heading "Capital Structure Shareholder Rights Plan"; - the Placid JDA (entered into May 13, 2016).
-See definition of "Placid JDA";

-- the Kaybob JDA (entered into May 13, 2016).
-See definition of "Kaybob JDA"; - the Acquisition Royalty.
-See "Development of Our Business Developments in 2017"; - the Royalty.
+- the Purchase and Sale Agreement with Enbridge referred to under the heading "Development of Our Business Developments in 2018"; - the Rights Plan referred to under the heading "Capital Structure Shareholder Rights Plan"; - the Placid JDA (entered into May 13, 2016).
+See definition of "Placid JDA"; - the Kaybob JDA (entered into May 13, 2016).
+See definition of "Kaybob JDA"; - the Acquisition Royalty (entered into February 24, 2017).
+See definition of "Acquisition Royalty"; - the Royalty (entered into December 22, 2016).
 See definition of "Royalty"; - the 2022 Note Indenture.
 See "Capital Structure 2022 Notes"; - the Amended Credit Facility.
 See "Capital Structure Revolving Senior Secured Credit Facility"; and - the LC Facility.
 See "Capital Structure LC Facilities".